AMReX-Combustion/PeleLMeX/README.md

 ### Compilation

-Both GNUmake and CMake can be used to build a *PeleLMeX* executable, but GNUmake is the prefered choice.
+Both GNUmake and CMake can be used to build a *PeleLMeX* executable, but GNUmake is the preferred choice.
 The code handling the initial condition and boundary conditions is unique to each case, and subfolders in the `Exec` directory provide a number of examples.